-Impressive first half results followed by flat performance in 4th quarter
+Impressive first half followed by flat perfomance 4th quarter

 Phoenix, February 11, 2019 – Colliers International reports the Greater Phoenix retail real estate market began 2018 with impressive sales and leasing but closed out the year with a relatively flat performance in fourth quarter.